 The role of open source software maintainer is a difficult and often thankless one.
 A recent Tidelift survey, for example, found that 46 percent of open source project maintainers aren't even paid.
 Nonetheless, the work maintainers do is critical to ensure the long-term usability, security, and reliability of open source software.

-In this Life in Tech article, we’ll look at what that work entails and provide resources so you can learn more.
+In this article, we’ll look at what that work entails and provide resources so you can learn more.

 What Do Maintainers Do?